What's the Difference Between a Pedorthist and a Podiatrist?

 Spend more time doing the things you love.
 Join the tens of thousands of people we have helped get back on their feet in comfort and style.
 Come see one of our experts today to start feeling better tomorrow.

 First, let’s take a closer look at the scope of practice, skills and knowledge of each of these professionals.
 Here’s a quick overview chart, with full descriptions below:

-- Training: 4 year Undergraduate degree in Kinesiology (or related field such as Human Kinetics) plus a Diploma in Pedorthics (12 month post-graduate program) OR a 3 year Apprenticeship.
+Training: 4-year Undergraduate degree in Kinesiology (or related field such as Human Kinetics) plus a Diploma in Pedorthics (12 month post-graduate program).

 Foot Care Nurse

 Focus: Whole body scope of practice, can provide footcare.

 Areas of Practice: Nurses can provide skin and nail care for patients with foot deformities, mobility issues, diabetes and other complications or conditions.

 Services Provided: Basic foot care including assessment of the condition of the feet, pedicures, treatment of basic foot conditions, skin care advice and sensitivity testing for diabetes.

 Focus: Whole body scope of practice, can provide basic foot assessments.